 Conductor Keitaro Harada maintains a growing, international presence throughout North America, Asia, Mexico, and Europe.
-Recently named Music & Artistic Director Designate of Savannah Philharmonic, he will conduct the 2019-20 opening and closing concerts before his inaugural season in 2020-21.
+With his home bases in the United States and Japan, the 2020-21 season marks his tenure as Music & Artistic Director of the Savannah Philharmonic and Associate Conductor of the Tokyo Symphony Orchestra.
 Harada’s broad scope of musical interest in symphonic, opera, chamber works, pops, film scores, ballet, educational, outreach, and multi-disciplinary projects leads to diverse and eclectic programs.

 Recent and upcoming highlights include Houston Symphony, NHK Symphony Orchestra, Yomiuri Nippon Symphony Orchestra, Osaka Symphony, Osaka Philharmonic, Hawaii Symphony Orchestra, Kanagawa Philharmonic Orchestra, Nagoya Philharmonic Orchestra, New Japan Philharmonic, Tokyo Symphony, Tokyo Philharmonic, Fort Worth Symphony, Indianapolis Symphony, Memphis Symphony, Louisiana Philharmonic, Charlotte Symphony, West Virginia Symphony, Tucson Symphony, Phoenix Symphony, Virginia Symphony, and Orquesta Filarmónica de Sonora (México).